zanvoy/backend-list-assessment/README.md

 2. Then *Clone* your own repo to your local development machine.
 3. Complete the missing parts of the files to pass the built-in tests.
 4. Commit your changes (with _meaningful_ commit messages e.g. not 'blah' or 'asdf' or 'updated code'), then `git push` back to your own github account.
 5. From your personal Github repo, create a pull request (PR).
-Add your instructor (and any other optional reviewers such as TAs and Coaches) to your PR.
+Add your instructor (and any other optional reviewers such as TAs and Coaches) to your PR, so that they can get a notification.
+If you don't recall how to add reviewer(s) to a PR, please refresh on [this article](https://help.github.com/articles/requesting-a-pull-request-review/)
 6. Copy/Paste the URL link to your PR as your assignment submission.

 # Extra Points: